Collegiate Rocket League – Spring 2020 Official Rules

-These Collegiate Rocket League - Fall 2019 Official Rules (“Rules”) govern all regional tournament stages of the Collegiate Rocket League - Fall 2019 (“Tournament”), provided by Psyonix LLC (“Psyonix”).
+These Collegiate Rocket League - Spring 2020 Official Rules (“Rules”) govern all regional tournament stages of the Collegiate Rocket League - Spring 2020 (“Tournament”), provided by Psyonix LLC (“Psyonix”).

 These Rules have been designed to ensure the integrity of competitive play of Rocket League (the “Game”) in connection with the Tournament, and are intended to promote vigorous competition and to help ensure that all competitive play of the Game is fun, fair, and free from Toxic Behavior (as defined below).